PoP-PoPAPI/api-graphql/README.md

 ## Automatically-generated schema

-This implementation is called “schemaless” only because the developer does not need to create schemas to represent the data model.
-Instead, the schema is **automatically-generated from the component model itself**, simply by coding classes following OOP principles.
+The schema is **automatically-generated from the component model itself**, simply by coding classes following OOP principles.

 As a consequence, there is no need to manually define the hundreds (or even thousands) of properties on the schema, which leads to increased productivity.